method7/react-webpack-less/README.md

 # react-webpack-less

-#React webpack and less :-)
+#React, webpack, less and more :-)

-the beginnings of a react development framework nice
+The beginnings of a react development environment... nice

+- react
+- webpack
+- babel
+- react router
+- Less
+- postCss
+- autoPrefixer

+## Fire it up

 npm install
 npm start